 Stock Exchange Listing.
-Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "..."
+We have received approval to list our common stock on the NASDAQ Global Select Market under the symbol "RBB."

 Preferred Stock

 Upon authorization of our board of directors, we may issue shares of one or more series of our preferred stock from time to time.
 Our board of directors may, without any action by holders of common stock and except as may be otherwise provided in the terms of any series of preferred stock of which there are shares outstanding, adopt resolutions to designate and establish a new series of preferred stock.
 Upon establishing such a series of preferred stock, the board will determine the number of shares of preferred stock of that series that may be issued and the rights and preferences of that series of preferred stock.
 The rights of any series of preferred stock may include, among others: